 Source: City of Saskatoon – Community Development; and CHEP Good Food Inc.

 What are we doing?

 There are three ways to access City-owned land for growing food.
-Residents can rent plots in allotment gardens, community volunteers can form a collective that organizes and maintains a community garden, and non-profit community organizations can apply to use vacant City-owned property to grow food.
+Residents can rent plots in allotment gardens, community volunteers can work with CHEP Good Food to form a collective that organizes and maintains a community garden, and non-profit community organizations can apply to use vacant City-owned property to grow food.